 Special Educational Needs and Disabilities (SEND)

-Children and young people (0-25) have a SEND if they have a learning difficulty or disability which means they need extra health and education support.
+Children and young people (0-25) have a SEND if they have a learning difficulty or disability which calls for special education provision to be made.

 Wolverhampton Clinical Commissioning Group (CCG) supports the health element of the SEND agenda for children and young people, and work with Wolverhampton City Council across health, social care and education to do this.

 The CCG is working in partnership with Wolverhampton City Council to contribute to the implementation of the SEND reforms (Children and Families Act 2014).

 This means that the CCG and Wolverhampton City Council work together to identify the needs of the local population and the Joint Strategic Needs Assessment; identify any gaps in local provision and then jointly address them.